About Ohio State’s Division of Cardiac Surgery

 Advanced Heart Failure

-Ohio State’s Heart and Vascular Center has the most extensive advanced heart failure treatment program in central Ohio, treating more than 2,000 heart failure patients each year.
-We offer our patients access to every available option including bridge-to-transplant therapies such as LVAD and Total Artificial Heart implant, along with heart transplantation.
+Ohio State’s Heart and Vascular Center operates the most comprehensive advanced heart failure treatment program in central Ohio, managing care for over 2,000 heart failure patients annually.
+The Center provides access to all available therapeutic options, including LVAD and Total Artificial Heart implants, as well as heart transplantation.

 Adult Congenital Heart Disease